-Welcome to the lab of Dr. Kevin Crooks, located within the Department of Fish, Wildlife, and Conservation Biology at Colorado State University.
+Welcome to the lab of Dr. Kevin Crooks, within the Department of Fish, Wildlife, and Conservation Biology at Colorado State University.

 In our lab, we strive to apply theoretical principles of ecology, behavior, and conservation science to natural systems.
-We use a combination of field observations, field and laboratory experiments, and modeling techniques to answer specific questions generated by observing natural systems.
+We use a combination of field observations, experiments, and modeling techniques to answer specific questions generated by observing natural systems.
 My research has emphasized the ecology and conservation of mammals, often focusing on carnivores due to their sensitivities to environmental disturbances.
 I do not feel limited, however, to the study of any specific taxon.
 Rather, we strive to ask and answer interesting scientific questions that help promote the conservation of biological diversity.

 To provide a better sense of my research program, here is a Word Cloud generated from the titles of my scientific publications to date:Want to join the lab?
 Please see Contact Page